 How to Play with Cast Party

-During the pandemic, Cast Party is offering weekly free one-shot online D&D games to offer you some fun and adventure.
-Currently, we’re running a one-shot adventure every other Sunday afternoon from 1pm-4pm, and every other Wednesday evening from 9:30pm-11:30pm for players age 18+.
-The sign up links will be posted weekly below, and also on our Facebook and Twitter.
+Cast Party is offering free and premium online D&D games run by our Dungeon Masters.
+The sign up links will be posted here, and also on our Facebook and Twitter.
 You can be among the first to learn when the new sign up link is posted by joining our email list.